infonl/info-techradar/radar/2024-01-01/contentful.md

 ### Best Practices at INFO
 - **Adoption Strategy:** Contentful has proven to be a reliable solution, offering our teams the right balance of usability, flexibility, and scalability.
-- **Use Cases:** Used across marketing websites, e-commerce platforms-and-operations, and complex content-driven applications to manage and deliver content seamlessly.
+- **Use Cases:** Used across marketing websites, e-commerce platforms, and complex content-driven applications to manage and deliver content seamlessly.

 Contentful’s adoption reinforces our commitment to efficient, scalable, and user-friendly content management solutions at INFO.